How To Make a Big Candle

 8. Straighten up the wicks and secure them in place using a wick bar, chopsticks, or any other item that fits across the container.

-9. Measure out the wax and any candle additives you choose to use.
+9. Measure out the wax and any candle additives you want to use (like stearic acid).
 Add to a melting pitcher.

 10. Put the melting pitcher on a double boiler setup and turn on the heat.
 Add a thermometer to track the temperature.
 Monitor to make sure it doesn’t exceed 185.
 The temperatures I mention may differ depending on the wax type you use.
 Always check the melting point of the wax before you get started